JeffGoderie/delftswa.github.io/chapters/tribler/index.md

 In Tribler, the assessors would be the individuals who always look over the pull requests before they are merged.
 [Elric Milon](https://github.com/whirm), currently oversees and approves all pull requests, so he is Tribler's assessor.
 [Egbert Bouman](https://github.com/egbertbouman) also takes on this role sometimes.

 #####Developers
+The developers of Tribler consist mainly of academia from the TU Delft, in fact, till now only one outside developer has been involved.

 Arno Bakker is the chief programmer of the project, according to the Tribler website.
 The full description of the Tribler team can be found [here](https://www.tribler.org/TriblerTeam/).

 In addition to looking at the team page on the tribler website, we also found the big developers the system by looking at the GitHub repository's top contributors.
 The top contributor is [Niels Zeilemaker](https://github.com/NielsZeilemaker), a PhD Student studying Parallel and Distributed Systems at the TU Delft.
 Since he started contributing to the repository in March 2013, he has made 1112 commits.